smebberson/docker-alpine/README.md

 ### alpine-consul-nodejs

 This image inherits from alpine-consul-base and is is perfect if you're looking to run a Node.js application within a Docker setup and wanting to benefit from Consul for service registration and discovery.
 [Read here](https://github.com/smebberson/docker-alpine/tree/master/alpine-consul-nodejs) for more information.
 An example of inheriting from this container and running a Node.js website [can be found here](https://github.com/smebberson/docker-alpine/tree/master/examples/user-consul-nodejs).

+### alpine-consul-nginx

+This image inherits from alpine-consul-base and is is perfect if you're looking to run Nginx within a Docker setup and wanting to benefit from Consul for service registration and discovery.
+[Read here](https://github.com/smebberson/docker-alpine/tree/master/alpine-consul-nginx) for more information.
+An example of inheriting from this container and running Nginx [can be found here](https://github.com/smebberson/docker-alpine/tree/master/examples/user-consul-nginx).

 ### alpine-consul-ui